owmen/spring-boot-maven-example/README.md

 The company has several web services, but they need your help on improving one of the core services.

 ## This Application's Purpose:
-* Get the most recent message for a user
 * Get all messages for a user
 * Search a user's messages for given text
 * Create a new message for a user